kalsan/compony/README.md

 - The API is not yet as consistent as I'd like it.
 Examples:
   - `content` replaces the content and `add_content` inserts some, but for actions the insertion is called `action`.
   - Every DSL call, in particular nested ones, should be able to insert and/or override a precise call in the parent class.
 Override behavior should be made consistent across the entire Compony DSL.
 For instance, it makes no sense that `add_content` uses an index while `action` uses `before` with a keyword.
+  - Instead of `skip_...` methods, `remove_...` should be implemented.
+This allows yet another level of classes to re-add properties.
+Skipping should be kept for options given via the constructor.
 - At this point, I haven't gotten into Turbo Streams and Turbo Frames.
 It would be interesting to exend Compony such it also makes writing applications using these features much easier.
 - The feasibility framework does not yet enforce prevention, but only has effects on buttons.
 Actions should be structured more explicitely such that prevention becomes as tight as authorization.